SoylentGraham/Azure-Kinect-Sensor-SDK/docs/usage.md

 * libk4a1.3-dev
 * k4a-tools

+To install them use the following command
+`sudo apt install libk4a1.3-dev`

 Each package contains different elements.

 * Runtime package - contains shared objects needed to run executables that depend on libk4a.